insyncsolutions/appseconnectdocs/_posts/Connectors/Application Connectors/Dynamics Business Central/2021-12-11-generic-nav2015-extension.md

 ## Changes in Contact Card Page

 a) We have added our Extension page `AEC Contact Details CardPart` (33064481) as a part type with name `AEC Contact Details CardPart`.
- Click on Property button and the AEC Contact Details CardPart window appears.Page AEC Contact Details CardPart SubPageLink field is
+ Click on Property button and the AEC Contact Details CardPart window appears.
+Page AEC Contact Details CardPart lists SubPageLink field as
-`No` and base page SubPageLink field is `No.`
+`No` and base page SubPageLink field as `No.`.

 ![manualchange-contactcard](/staticfiles/connectors/media/application-connector/navextension/manualchange-contactcard.png)